Plumbiu/algebraic-effect/README.md

 }
 ```

-The key to implementation is: **throw the Promise result of asyncFn as an exception, then execute the main function twice**.
+The key to the implementation is: **throw the Promise result of asyncFn as an exception, then execute the main function twice**.
 The first execution throws an exception, and then we execute the main function again in the catch statement.
 Let's look at the code directly:

 ```ts
 let asyncFn = async () => 1